lmiguelgato/machine-learning-web-app/README.md

 Make sure you have [Node.js JavaScript runtime](https://nodejs.org/) and [Yarn package manager](https://yarnpkg.com/) installed.
 This web app was developed with Node.js v15.13.0 (that comes with `npm` 7.7.6), and Yarn 1.22.10.

 To setup the web app for development, make sure you are on the project root directory.\
-Then install all required Node.js modules by running `yarn install`
+Then install all required Node.js modules by running `yarn install` inside `static/`

-To run the app in the development mode, run `yarn start` which should automatically open the app in your default browser.\
+To run the app in the development mode, run `yarn start` inside `static/` which should automatically open the app in your default browser.\
 Otherwise, manually open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\